-Note that since a dataset has already been input, Sherpa estimates the initial parameter values for the models based on the data.
-If you know the Galactic column density for your source, you may set w.nh and freeze it:
+If you know the Galactic column density for your source, you may set abs1.nh and freeze it:

-In this thread, we allow it to vary during the fit.
+In this thread, however, we allow it to vary during the fit.

 It is also necessary to define the pileup model (jdpileup) immediately after defining the source model: